Skip to content

 Michigan Supreme Court Adopt & Amend Decision

-PAID SICK LEAVE, MINIMUM WAGE, AND ELIMINATION OF TIPPED WORKER WAGE CREDIT TO GO INTO EFFECT FEBRUARY 21, 2025
+PAID SICK LEAVE AND NEW MINIMUM WAGE TO GO INTO EFFECT FEBRUARY 21, 2025

 Disclaimer: None of the information on this page is to be taken as legal advice.
 It is strongly encouraged that you consult a labor attorney for questions and implementation.
 The Charlevoix Area Chamber of Commerce and its staff are not legal experts nor licensed legal professionals.

-Since the Supreme Court's decision in July putting these laws into effect, business groups are working diligently through legislative solutions and compliance assistance.
-Advocacy efforts are underway through multiple coalitions to help soften the impact to businesses.
+Since the Supreme Court's decision in July putting these laws into effect, business groups worked diligently through legislative solutions and compliance assistance.
+Advocacy efforts through multiple coalitions were successful to help soften some of the impact of the original laws to businesses.

 SUMMARY OF THE DECISION